-How to install RetroPie on Raspberry Pi
+How to install RetroPie on Raspberry Pi in 2019

 The Raspberry Pi is an amazing little computer.
-Ultra cheap and well supported, it's perfect for all sorts of projects like running Kodi or Playing games.
+Ultra cheap and well supported, it's perfect for all sorts of projects like running Kodi or playing games.
 It's also a killer little emulation station that you can play a ton of throwback console ROMs on, and there's a custom operating system that makes doing it a lot easier than you think.
+Let's get RetroPie installed on your Raspberry Pi!

 What you'll need to get set up

-You'll need a Raspberry Pi (natch) and everything required to connect it to a monitor and running any operating system.
+You'll need a Raspberry Pi (natch) and everything required to connect it to a monitor and get it running an operating system.
 Here's the list:

 - A power supply